kiki-morozova/watkit/README.md

 python3 main_windows.py
 ```
 follow the install instructions, and choose the cli-only install for quickstart. serverside code is provided in this repo to make this project open-source and build trust with the community, but is not needed for most use cases.

+> **Note:** you do not need to clone the repo beforehand. the install file will do that for you.

 ## commands overview
 ### `watkit init`